 - Do I need to notify my insurance?

-How To Choose The Right Contractor
+How Much Does It Cost To Rewire A House-How To Choose The Right Contractor

 Choosing the right contractor is very important.
 Firstly there are a lot of “backyard” electricians that will tell you they can do the job.
 When the show up in an old beat up truck, open the door and all their tools fall out then that should tell you something about them.
 Always ask for their certifications.
 Ask to see their electrical license.
 Check to see if they have workers compensation and most importantly check to see if they have operating or liability insurance.
 There is no shame in asking, it’s an industry standard these days.

-Do I Need A Permit?
+Do I Need A Permit When I Rewire a House?

 Well yes of course you need a permit to rewire your house.
 The electrician should be able to pull that for you.
 The permit is filed with the local inspection authority.
 It usually comes with a number of inspections by your local inspector.
 If you do not pull a permit chances are it will come back to bite you someday like for example when you try to sell the house.